 Attempts at systematic downloading are easily detectable, and in most cases traceable to the IP address from which they originated.

-ASCAP, BMI, SESAC licenses: The University negotiates licenses with the major music performance rights organizations for the licensed performance of music on campus and for campus events.
+Music licenses (ASCAP, BMI, SESAC): The University negotiates licenses with the major music performance rights organizations for the licensed performance of music on campus and for campus events.
 In general these licenses allow for the non-dramatic performance of musical works from the music in the ASCAP, BMI and SESAC catalogs on the Brown campus and within Brown buildings.
 [Dramatic works include Musical theater, Opera, Ballet and Stage plays.]
 The licenses differ in their licensing of broadcast and intranet/internet transmissions of works from their catalogs.

-Many authors, composers, photographers and others make their work available for specific uses without the need to seek permission.
-The most common means for this licensing is the Creative Commons License.
-Creative Commons provides a range of options from no restrictions whatsoever (the so-called CC-zero license) to more complex restrictions including the requirement to acknowledge the author (CC-by), to not use commercially (CC-NC), the requirement to share your derivative work (CC-SA), or combinations of these.
+Works licensed by Creative Commons must be used only with the restrictions (if any) that the CC license places on the work.
+The most common means for this licensing is the Creative Commons License which provides a range of options ranging from no restrictions whatsoever (the so-called CC-zero license) to more complex restrictions including the requirement to acknowledge the author (CC-BY), to not use commercially (CC-NC), the requirement to share your derivative work (CC-SA), or combinations of these.

 For example, if the author were permitting you to use the work in any way you like as long as you acknowledge them as the author, they might choose a CC-by license:

 Most Open Access publications are published under a Creative Commons license.